lesleyrs/Client3/README.md

 server cache changes would require manual cache update in client for now, it isn't supposed to change but as of right now there's an issue with client map crcs being changed when server maps get updated (also the cache has some interface changes rn for quest tab and another one) enable crc again after fixes.
 Maybe also use emscripten indexeddb api to store data file?

 figure out rsaenc bug(s), i'm thinking there are multiple issues (chance of failing login), RSA_BIGINT can still fail due to wrong enc length, but the others fail due to other reasons too...
+Also fix connecting on desktop to servers with higher than 512 bit rsa, need bigger result array but not for web?

 no midi fading, causes death sound to cut off or other issue? pass midi fade data to callback?